 Is it Good to Eat Fractionated Coconut Oil?

-My point is, whether it is made out of byproducts or not, and whether it is man-made or not, the fact is, fractionated coconut oil can't be any worse than most vegetable oils that contain mostly long-chain triglycerides (LCTs) and unsaturated fatty acids that are hard to break down and easily get deposited as body fat, and encourage oxidation, right?
+Whether it is made out of byproducts or not, and whether it is man-made or not, the fact is, fractionated coconut oil can't be any worse than most vegetable oils that contain primarily long-chain triglycerides (LCTs) and unsaturated fatty acids that are hard to break down and easily get deposited as body fat, and encourage oxidation, right?

-Caprylic and capric acids are saturated fatty acids, they're not prone to oxidation.
+Medium-chain triglycerides (MCTs) are saturated fats, and so they're not prone to oxidation.

-Therefore, you're better off consuming fractionated coconut oil in the name of MCT oil or liquid coconut oil than eating soybean oil, peanut oil, safflower oil and even the so-called health-promoting olive oil that contain 100% long-chain triglycerides and predominantly unsaturated fatty acids.
+Therefore, you're better off consuming fractionated coconut oil under the name of MCT Oil or Liquid Coconut Oil than eating soybean oil, peanut oil, safflower oil and even the so-called health-promoting olive oil that contain mostly long-chain triglycerides and predominantly unsaturated fatty acids.

 Of course, if you need more protection against harmful microbes, why choose to eat fractionated coconut oil?
 Why not choose virgin coconut oil that carries more antimicrobials with lauric acid as high as 50% or more per serving?

 If you compare fractionated coconut oil against virgin coconut oil, not only you'll realize that virgin coconut oil gives you more health benefits, but also costs lower for the same volume.